Disco-Chef/portfolio-test-jekyll/index.markdown

             </div>
           </div>
           <div class="section where">
             <p>One of the few bakeries/pastry shops that is also a provider to the Royal Court of Belgium and Jean-Michel Loriers.
 Made the daily pastries for the store front as well as special orders for VIP clients.
-Became the unrelenting work-or-education-machine that I am today thanks to them.</p>
+I used to think cooks had it difficult and then I saw what it was like to work in a pastry workshop and realised that cooks have it way too easy!
+I became the unrelenting work-machine that I am today thanks to the people at Dekimpe.</p>
           </div>
         </div>
         <div class="section past-work-or-education">